Sehaj24/web/README.md

 Explore a thoughtfully selected range of mens and womens fashion inspired by Indian tradition.
 Get modern styling tips with traditional twist and complete your look with elegant accessories like jewelry and classic footwear.
 Experince the perfect blend of modern trends and rich cultural heritage.
 ### Authors
-Sehajpreet Kaur
+-Sehajpreet Kaur
-Arshdeep Kaur
+-Arshdeep Kaur
-Ramndeep Thind
+-Ramndeep Thind